Transmitting qubits through relativistic fields: Transmitting a qubit state into the field

 One way to achieve non-zero quantum capacity would be to use detectors with a non-zero energy gap, since the non-trivial free Hamiltonian can be thought of as dynamically changing the observables while the detector is coupled to the field.
 However, general solutions for this case have not yet been developed.

-We will bypass this problem by instead allowing two instantaneous interactions, at different times $t=t_i$ and with different observables.
-This idealization (See e.g.,~ \cite{hotta_quantum_2008,simidzija_non-perturbative_2017}) still admits a straightforward non-perturbative treatment.
-With this kind of coupling, and as we will see below, if we choose two interaction Hamiltonians that do not commute, the protocol allows for quantum state transfer from the detector to the field.
+We will avoid this problem by instead allowing two instantaneous interactions, at different times $t=t_i$ and with different observables.
+This idealization (see e.g.,~ \cite{hotta_quantum_2008,simidzija_non-perturbative_2017}) still admits a straightforward non-perturbative treatment.
+With this kind of coupling, if we choose two interaction Hamiltonians that do not commute, we can achieve quantum state transfer from the detector to the field.